A winding thread through West Flanders provincial domains ...

-The style movement found its way into our country in the second half of the 18th century.
-A natural-looking park, where winding paths, groups of trees (so-called "clumps") and organic-looking water features come together, became the prevailing trend.
-"Let nature take its course", it was said, despite the intervention of human hands that was required for the construction of the parks.
-However, the new trend produced ecologically very valuable domains.
+The style movement found its way into our country during the second half of the 18th century.
+A natural-looking park, where winding paths, groups of trees (called "clumps") and organic-looking water features came together, became the prevailing trend.
+"Let nature take its course," it sounded, despite the intervention of human hands required for park construction.
+Regardless, the new trend produced ecologically very valuable domains.
 However, the progressive ideas of park and garden design were at odds with the previously indispensable, typically French geometry and symmetry, with the stately garden of Versailles as a prime example.

-West Flanders Provincial Domains
+Province of West Flanders

-Castle estate d'Aertrycke
+Castle domain d'Aertrycke

-The castle domain d'Aertrycke was designed by landscape architect Louis Fuchs (1818-1904) entirely in the English landscape style.
-The use of visual axes was applied here.
-Every 15 degrees there is a line of sight from the castle that divides the park and highlights an element (outbuilding, group of trees, water feature, etc.).
-Conversely, each line of sight offers a beautiful view of the castle.
-A striking feature of the d'Aertrycke provincial domain is the large, ecologically valuable pond near the castle.
-With its natural shape, the pond acts as an important attraction for various fauna and flora.
-In addition, the small outbuildings on the domain, such as the dovecote, the bathhouse and the boathouse, create a picturesque and cosy atmosphere.
+Castle domain d'Aertrycke was designed in full English landscape style by landscape architect Louis Fuchs (1818-1904).
+The use of sight axes was applied there.
+Every 15 degrees, an axis of vision departs from the château, dividing the park and highlighting an element (outbuilding, group of trees, water feature, etc.).
+Conversely, each line of sight offers a nice view of the castle.
+Notable in provincial domain d'Aertrycke is the large, ecologically valuable pond near the castle.
+The pond with its natural shape serves as an important attraction for various fauna and flora.
+In addition, the outbuildings present on the domain, such as the pigeon tower, bathhouse and boathouse, create a picturesque and cozy atmosphere.